Faith-Driven Portfolios: Aligning Values with Investing

 1. Engage to Advocate for Change

-Investing is not just about buying shares; it’s about becoming a part of a company’s journey.
-With our new faith-driven portfolios, you also become a shareholder advocate, leveraging your influence to drive positive change.
+Investing is more than ownership, it’s influence.
+With our faith-driven portfolios, you also become a shareholder advocate, leveraging your influence to drive positive change.
 The funds we utilize actively engage with companies in your portfolio, encouraging them to uphold ethical practices and make meaningful contributions to society.
-We have intentionally selected managers who are active in the following ways:
+We have intentionally selected managers who are engaged in the following ways:

 • Shareholder proposals